peku33/HikVision-EventReceiver/README.md

  - Single application supports multiple cameras (list defined in database)
  - Receives data from cameras and displays them in user-friendly web interface
  - Depends on camera built-in event system.
 Application does not analyze or even receive image stream from camera.
-Such approach allows operation in low-resource environments such as rasberry pi, etc
+Such approach allows operation in low-resource environments such as raspberry pi, etc
  - Talks to cameras via ISAPI (google hikvision isapi) in xml-based protocol (see AlertStream section in isapi documentation)
  - Provides mechanisms to detect connection problems, camera death etc